ALeitert/Hypergraph-Project/README.md

-# ST: Algorithmic Hypergraph Theory - Codding Project #
+# ST: Algorithmic Hypergraph Theory - Coding Project #

-This is the coding project for the *Algorithmic Hypergraph Theory* class, Kent Spring 2015.
+This is the coding project for the *Algorithmic Hypergraph Theory* class, Kent, Spring 2015.
 The task is to visualise a hypertree based on its underlying tree.

 ## Requirements ##